brandongregory/dndhelp/src/5e-build-guides/unarmed-brawler.md

 ### Eldritch Knight

 The Eldritch Knight subclass grants a few simple spells to Fighters.
 Defensive spells like Absorb Elements and Shield will be your bread and butter, and can help any Fighter build be a defensive powerhouse.
-Eldritch Knights get an ability to summon their chosen weapon to them if they’re ever separated, which will usually be wasted on an unarmed character, but most of the other abilities will be of some use.
+Eldritch Knights get an ability to summon their chosen weapon to them if they’re ever separated, which may be wasted on an unarmed character (pro-tip: bond to a net!), but most of the other abilities will be of some use.
 The Eldritch Knight is great for more defensive builds, but adding some magic to your Fighter might be great flavor as well.

 ## <a name="feats-for-unarmed-fighters"></a>Feats for Unarmed Fighters